 Switching the style of communication you and your boss usually have can cause confusion and put her in an uncomfortable headspace.
 She may be less receptive to the information you present to her.

-4. Be straightforward and keep it strictly business
+4. Highlight your accomplishments and keep it strictly business

 How do you get a raise?
 Avoid the urge to start speaking in code or beating around the bush.
 Although it can be challenging (due to your nerves getting the best of you), the best approach is to be clear and to the point.

 Think of it as a business transaction — present your case and why you deserve a raise on your salary.
 Know your professional worth and capitalize on it.
 Talk about your accomplishments so far, what you’ve created or improved upon, and the success that your work has driven.

 Being straightforward also helps keep your emotions in check.
 Emotions like: anxiety, anger, nervousness, and fear can sabotage your efforts to have a constructive conversation about your money goals and expectations.